-Q: What adjustments are made for farm growth in determining my insured revenue
+Q: What adjustments are made for farm growth in determining my insured revenue amount?

 A: There are two ways the WFRP policy looks at growing operations.
 The first is an indexing procedure that looks to see if the allowable income from either of the last two years is higher than the five (5) year average allowable income and then, if that condition is met, increases the historic income based on how much the farm has grown over the five historic years.
-The second way the WFRP policy looks at farm growth depends on records provided by the insured to show that physical changes have occurred on the farm that support an expanded operation increase of 10 percent over the 5-year average allowable income.
+The second way the WFRP policy looks at farm growth depends on records provided by the insured to show that physical changes have occurred on the farm that support an expanded operation increase of up to 35 percent over the 5-year average allowable income.
 Only those operations that meet one of these two conditions will be allowed to have adjustments in the guarantee as an expanding operation.
+This expansion is subject to AIP approval.